cwdeee/trust-network-guidelines/docs/materials.md

 ##### Orthographic similarity/familiarity

-- There are may ways to measure orthographic similarity/familiarity of a word and non-words in contrast to an assumption of a memory storing lexcial itmes (i.e., learned words)
+- There are many ways to measure orthographic similarity/familiarity of a word and non-words in contrast to an assumption of a memory storing lexcial itmes (i.e., learned words)
 - Classical measures of letter string familiarity would be bi-, tri- or quadri-gram frequency measures that capture the familiarity of the substrings of any letter string.
 - Classical measures of letter string similarity would be orthographic neighborhood size (i.e., there is also a phoneme level version), orthographic Levenshtein distance or similar.
 - More recently, neuro-cognitively motivated measures as the orthographic prediction error representations have been established, with a central advantage as the measure similarity without a confound in familiarity.